Shamima Begum says ‘sorry’ to Manchester bombing victims in GMB interview

 Begum – who appeared to distance herself from her former life in Isis – said she came to Syria expecting simply to get married, have children and “live a pure, Islamic life”.

-She appeared in the interview wearing a Nike baseball cap, grey vest, her hair loose and with her nails painted.
+She appeared in the interview wearing a Nike baseball cap, grey vest, her hair loose and painted nails.

 Begum said: “The reason I came to Syria was not for violent reasons ...
 At the time I did not know it (Isis) was a death cult, I thought it was an Islamic community I was joining.